Inflect logo

 Market Access, Business & Tax Climate

-Regional Market Reach: This location effectively serves the entire Hauts-de-France region and provides a low-latency gateway into the Belgian and broader Benelux markets.
+Regional Market Reach: This location effectively serves the entire Hauts-de-France region and provides a low-latency gateway into the Belgian and broader Benelux markets as of September 2025.

 Tax Advantage For Data Centers: Specialized financing through the European Investment Bank (EIB) provides significant capital advantages for infrastructure development.
-This support facilitates large-scale expansions and technology refreshes without the typical high-interest burden.
+This support facilitates large-scale expansions and technology refreshes for major providers, helping them maintain competitive pricing for tenants as of September 2025.

 Natural Disaster Risk